-Based on definite-lived intangible assets recorded as of December 31, 2018, and assuming that the underlying assets will not be impaired and that the Company will not change the expected lives of the assets, future amortization expenses are estimated as follows:
+Based on definite-lived intangible assets recorded as of December 31, 2019, and assuming that the underlying assets will not be impaired and that the Company will not change the expected lives of the assets, future amortization expenses are estimated as follows:

-Amo timated ortization xpense
+Amo cimated ortization expense

 Year Ending December 31,

-2019 \$ 2,520

-2020 2,666
+2020 \$ 2,666

 2021 2,623

 2022 1,369

 2023 1,570

+2024 1,570

-All other 7,355
+All other 5,785

-Total estimated amortization expense \$ 18,103
+Total estimated amortization expense \$ 15,583

-14. Legal Proceedings
+13. Legal Proceedings

-In addition to the below legal proceedings, from time to time, we may be a party to litigation and subject to claims incident to the ordinary course of business.
-Although the results of litigation and claims cannot be predicted with certainty, we currently believe that the final outcome of these ordinary course matters will not have a material adverse effect on our business.
-Regardless of the outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.
+In addition to the below legal proceedings, from time to time, the Company may be a party to litigation and subject to claims incident to the ordinary course of business.
+Although the results of litigation and claims cannot be predicted with certainty, the Company currently believes that the final outcome of these ordinary course matters, or matters discussed below, will not have a material adverse effect on the Company's business nor has the Company recorded any loss in connection with these matters because the Company believes that loss is neither probable nor estimable.
+Regardless of the outcome, litigation can have an adverse impact on the Company because of defense and settlement costs, diversion of management resources and other factors.